Last updated on November 24, 2020 at 02:41 pm

 - Teach older kids how to cook and bake safely, and never leave them unsupervised in the kitchen.

-- Since people tend to interact more during the holidays, now’s a great time to schedule your kids’ routine checkups and vaccinations.
+- Now more than ever is a great time to schedule your kids’ routine checkups and vaccinations.

 - Teach kids to sneeze or cough into a tissue.
 If there isn’t one handy, they should sneeze into their arm — instead of their hand or the air.